martyncisneros/beautiful-jekyll/_posts/2017-05-18-competitive-balance-across-professional-sports.md

 A baseline model that always predicts not a blowout, which is the most common outcome, has an accuracy of 0.6412214

 Our NBA CART model is better than baseline.
-Lastly, let's generate an ROC curve to evaulate our model CART model.
-The Yhat Blog has a good <a href="http://blog.yhat.com/posts/roc-curves.html" target="_blank">post explaing ROC curves</a>.
+Lastly, let's generate an ROC curve to evaluate our model CART model.
+The Yhat Blog has a good <a href="http://blog.yhat.com/posts/roc-curves.html" target="_blank">post explaining ROC curves</a>.

 Basically..